 R-value of 5 or higher is recommended for winter camping and backpacking.
 On the other hand, an R-value of 2 is ideal for three-season outdoor activities.
 Take note that you can stack two or more sleeping pads to increase their R-values and thus providing you better insulation and warmth.

-Why is a sleeping bag necessary for backpacking?
+Why is a sleeping pad necessary for backpacking?

-Sleeping pads provide warmth and insulation, which will help you during your winter or cold expeditions.
+Sleeping pads provide warmth and insulation, which will help you during your expeditions.
 If you’re going to sleep on the floor or ground during your camping or backpacking, you might want to get some form of insulation to avoid heat loss to the ground while sleeping.

 How to store a sleeping pad?